 where a and b denote the length and width (op. cit. p.
 29).
 In every case the formula gives the same result as a × b, but whereas it has no apparent connection with area, the familiar formula can be shown to be related to the process of dividing a rectangle into constituent units of area, and aggregating a total number of rectangles, each of unit area, which comprise the larger shape.
 Of course, a person who simply says that a × b gives the area of a rectangle without being able to explain why, may well be engaging in purely instrumental or procedural thinking.
 However, Wertheimer’s point is that the second formula and its variations (replacing the subtractions by additions, or becoming even more convoluted), while always giving a correct value of the area of any rectangle, cannot, as presented, be related to any pertinent feature of the shape under consideration.
 In other words, they have no structural relationship to the area of a rectangle.
 They are not expressions of the area, though they may be correct expressions for the area.
 To paraphrase Wertheimer, structural explanations must have the potential of referring to perceptual-structural features of what is being explained.

 We take Wertheimer as supporting the view that to develop a productive disposition almost certainly requires more than success at the application of memorized methods to routine tasks.
-It depends on a developing identity as a someone who engages with mathematical problems not simply as relaxing pastimes like crossword puzzles, but through appreciation of mathematical structures and relations between structures.
+It depends on a developing identity as someone who engages with mathematical problems not simply as relaxing pastimes like crossword puzzles, but through appreciation of mathematical structures and relations between structures.

 Instrumental and Relational Thinking